cavid90/api/README.md

 # How to add another apis and endpoints
 1. Create new class which extends Api.php class in Classes folder
-2. Add new folder in api folder and create index.php file (or another) and begin to write your api
+2. Add new folder in api folder and create index.php file and begin to write your api

 ##### Htacess is configured to automatically rewrite files in api folder